Lohus/Outpost13/README.md

 > As you restore systems and gather resources, you uncover the fate of the previous explorer...

 - Isometric exploration with survival mechanics
-- Upgrade structures (Generators, Antennas, Refineries)
+- Upgrade structures (Generators, Recyclers)
 - Craft items from gathered resources
 - Survive in dangerous zones (radiation, gas, cold, heat)
 - Story events unfold based on player progress